 - Exiting the browser tab with code in it without saving (the Code Editor will warn you if you have not saved your most recent edits to Thumby)

-NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby during Kickstarter fulfillment.
+NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby.
 If you are interested in hearing software updates as they happen, consider joining our Discord.
-Thank you for your patience and support!
+Thank you for your support!

 - TinyCircuits Thumby Web Code Editor - NOTE: Compatible only with Google Chrome or Microsoft Edge web browsers (other browsers not supported)